-The below details the nearest sensitive receivers that may be impacted by construction including noise.
-The properties within all shaded areas including the school will receive notifications for unplanned out of hours works before undertaking the activities or as soon as is practical afterwards.
+The table below details the nearest sensitive receivers that may be impacted by consruction including noise.
+These stakeholders will receive notifications for unplanned out of hours works before undertaking the activities or as soon as is practical afterwards.
 This will also consider residents that may be impacted by heavy vehicle movements and other non site specific impacts (e.g. truck movements).